anisdjl/Push_swap/README.md

 ## AI

 For this project i used Ai for :

--understanding how to implement a stack
+understanding how to implement a stack

--learning to make a makefile that uses another makefile -debug some things at the end of the project cause it became too hard to debug locally
+learning to make a makefile that uses another makefile

+debug some things at the end of the project cause it became too hard to debug locally